[HISTORY: Adopted by the Town of Abington 4-3-2006 ATM by Art. 8. Amendments noted where applicable.]

 Jurisdiction over any and all leakage of flammable liquid or other harmful and injurious matter into any main, line or other conduit below the surface of the ground, constituting a detriment to the public health or safety, shall be vested with the Fire Chief.

-Upon determination of such leakage into such main, conduit or line, the Fire Chief shall cause to be sent by registered mail, notification of such leakage to all owners of land duly licensed for such storage of gasoline or other flammable or injurious material in the area defined as the source of such leakage and the particular main, line or conduit affected;
+Upon determination of such leakage into such main, conduit or line, the Fire Chief shall seek to provide an immediate verbal notification of such leakage to all owners of land duly licensed for such storage of gasoline or other flammable or injurious material in the area defined as the source of such leakage and the particular main, line or conduit affected.
+The Fire Chief shall further notify all owners by first class and registered mail.

 The defined area within which the source of leakage is located, if ascertainable;